mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 ### Link to the next chapter

 Having explored the remit of the problem statement, and the body of literature relevant to this domain, we can see that a research approach which allows for a detailed exploration of both context, pedagogy and learner agency is required.
 In the following chapter I outline the approach of the study to achieve these goals based on the principle theoretical framework of activity theory.

+[^1]: The experimental process between NYC Hive and other partners and individuals is documented via a blog post on the games for change website. https://web.archive.org/web/20180212051341/https://gamesforchange.org/studentchallenge/2016/11/21/10569/